Azure/draft-classic/README.md

 This software is covered under the MIT license.
 You can read the license [here][license].

+This software contains code from Heroku Buildpacks, which are also covered by the MIT license.
+You can read their license [here][NOTICE]

 This software contains code from [Helm][], which is covered by the Apache v2.0 license.